1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 Using the Azure Cloud Shell can be easier (the assumption for the commands below is that you are using the Cloud Shell), but this can also been done directly on your system with the Azure CLI tool with the ContainerApp Extension

-Both methods need the Container App Extension added to the AZ tool of choice, by running `az extension add --name containerapp --upgrade`
+Both methods need the Container App Extension added to the Azure tool of choice, as detailed in step two.

 1. Start the Azure Cloud Shell from the navigation bar of your [Azure Portal](https://portal.azure.com) or directly open the [Azure Shell](https://shell.azure.com).
 2. Add the Azure Container App extension by running the following command: `az extension add --name containerapp --upgrade`
 3. Get a list of the available locations in your Azure account: `az account list-locations -o table`, verify that the region you want to deploy on [supports Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps), take note of the name field for the desired region.

+> Note: This command can be skipped if you already know the region you want to deploy to and if that region supports Container Apps.

 4. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.

     > **Note**